svanderbleek/haskellandchill.com/types-arent-sets.md

 > 'a'
 ```

-Extrapolating from this you can say the `string` type is all bits that can be interpretted as strings.
+Extrapolating from this you can say the `string` type is all possible bits that are be interpretted as strings.

 ```
 a:string.01011001